FlagaDoS/WriteUp/encryptCTF_april_2019/pown/Pwn0.md

 ![pwn0_proof2](../IMG/pwn0_proof2.png)

-so at index 80, we overwrite EIP registers.
+so at index 80, we overwrite EIP register.

-so we have our offset, need what's inject !
+so we have our offset, need what to inject !

 By dissasembling the main programme, we can see :